 The LLM programme is designed for students who already possess an undergraduate law degree and wish to study law at a post-graduate level.
 The programme may be completed either through one year of full-time study or two, three or four years of part-time study.
 All students apply to the general LLM programme, but have the option of pursuing a specialised LLM in one of 14 different areas.

 An LLM student is required to successfully complete four (4.0) units.
-Year-long courses are worth 1.0 unit, while single-term courses are worth 0.5 units.
-With permission of the LLM tutor, a student may include up to 1.0 unit of non-law SOAS postgraduate courses in their LLM, such as a relevant language course.
+Year-long module are worth 1.0 unit, while single-term modules are worth 0.5 units.
+With permission of the LLM tutor, a student may include up to 1.0 unit of non-law SOAS postgraduate modules in their LLM, such as a relevant language module.

 Within their 4.0 units, LLM students are required to write a 15,000 word dissertation.
-That dissertation will serve as the assessment for any one of the 1.0 unit courses in law chosen by the student.
-The dissertation topic will be determined by the student, but must be relevant to the course for which it serves as assessment.
+That dissertation will serve as the assessment for any one of the 1.0 unit modules in law chosen by the student.
+The dissertation topic will be determined by the student, but must be relevant to the module for which it serves as assessment.

 A student who wishes to graduate with a specialised LLM is required to take at least three (3.0) units and write their dissertation within their chosen specialisation.
-Associated courses are listed in the “Structure” section of each specialised LLM programme.
+Associated modules are listed in the “Structure” section of each specialised LLM programme.